Skip to main content

 Stats and metadata are written to stderr so they do not interfere with piped data.

-To disable TUI (force plain output in a terminal):
+To force machine-readable output in a terminal:

-lynxdb query 'FROM main | stats count' --format json
+lynxdb query 'from main | stats count()' --format json

 See Also